Jorja Burch, Ph.D.

 Publications

-See my most recent publications below.
+See my highlighted publications below.

-Composite trait genetic architecture
+Compound trait genetic architecture

 Current Project